What do you Need to do and What Skills do you Need to Have to Become a Virtual Assistant?

-Always have a contract stating when payment is due, (I request payment upfront for any work I do and pay my VA’s upfront).
-Clearly stipulate timings, what work will be completed and what happens if either of you cancel the contract.
+I request payment upfront for any work I do as a freelance writer and marketing consultant and pay my VA’s upfront.
+Clearly stipulate timing, what work will be completed and what happens if either of you cancel the contract.
 Get a professional template done.

 Are you a virtual assistant?
 What do you do and what tips would you add?